-Over time, due to stress, scar tissue, surgeries, poor bathroom habits, child birth, improper performance of pelvic floor exercises, and/or the natural course of aging, our muscles may become weak or over-stressed and can spasm.
+Over time, due to stress, scar tissue, surgeries, poor bathroom habits, child birth, trauma, improper performance of pelvic floor exercises, and/or the natural course of aging, our muscles may become weak or over-stressed and can spasm.
 This can result in decreased quality of life due to pain, weakness, or incontinence.

 Muscle imbalances in the hips, back and abdomen and fascial (connective tissue) restrictions related to poor posture may also contribute to pelvic floor dysfunction.